What Is Data Analytics? Data Analytics & Analysis 101

 Analysts may use different methods to analyze data—and not every method is relevant to every data set.
 Choosing the right type of data analytics helps you get the most from your information.

-• Descriptive analytics is the most basic form of analytics and can be used to answer, “What happened?”
+• is the most basic form of analytics and can be used to answer, “What happened?”
 Descriptive analytics help you understand the current state of a business by summarizing data into useful insights.
 An example of descriptive analytics might be customer demographics, indicating who purchases from the company.

-• Prescriptive analytics helps organizations make data-driven decisions by answering, “What should we do?”
+• helps organizations make data-driven decisions by answering, “What should we do?”
 It combines predictive insights with optimization algorithms to suggest a course of action.
 It’s an opinionated form of predictive analytics.
 Financial advisors may use prescriptive analytics to determine good investments.
 Not only is their algorithm predictive (“What stocks should I buy?”) but also prescriptive because the financial advisor wants to match certain risk model assessments (“Which of those stocks match my low-risk model?”).

-• Diagnostic analytics is used to answer, “Why did it happen?”
+• is used to answer, “Why did it happen?”
 Diagnostic analytics helps uncover the root cause of a certain problem.
 An epidemiologist may use diagnostic analytics to identify commonalities between health issues to figure out what is causing them.

 Most organizations will use multiple types of analytics to do different things—different types of analytics form an analytics toolkit that companies can use to further their goals and initiatives.